wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-using-json-in-hive.md

 	![Setting up Maven][image-hdi-hivejson-maven]

 3. Clone the project from [Hive-JSON-SerDe](https://github.com/sheetaldolas/Hive-JSON-Serde/tree/master) github site.
-You can do this by clicking on the “Download Zip” button as shown in the screenshot below.
+You can do this by clicking on the "Download Zip" button as shown in the screenshot below.

 	![Cloning the project][image-hdi-hivejson-serde]

-4: Go to the folder where you have downloaded this package and  type “mvn package”.
+4: Go to the folder where you have downloaded this package and  type "mvn package".
 This should create the necessary jar files that you can then copy over to the cluster.

 5: Go to the target folder under the root folder where you downloaded the package.
 Upload the json-serde-1.1.9.9-Hive13-jar-with-dependencies.jar file to head-node of your cluster.
 I usually put it under the hive binary folder: C:\apps\dist\hive-0.13.0.2.1.11.0-2316\bin or something similar.

-6: In the hive prompt, type “add jar /path/to/json-serde-1.1.9.9-Hive13-jar-with-dependencies.jar”.
+6: In the hive prompt, type "add jar /path/to/json-serde-1.1.9.9-Hive13-jar-with-dependencies.jar".
 Since in my case, the jar is in the C:\apps\dist\hive-0.13.x\bin folder, I can directly add the jar with the name as shown below:

     add jar json-serde-1.1.9.9-Hive13-jar-with-dependencies.jar;